jniluo15/jbcs_git_basics/README.md

 - Feature Based Workflow - Create a new branch for each feature
 - Disposable Experimentation - if a branch doesn't work out, you can just walk away or toss it.
 It has no impact on the working code

 You may be thinking 'this sounds too good to be true!'
 It's not!
 But there is a catch!
-Git requires changing the way we are used to working on projects.
+Git requires changing the way we typically work on projects.
 Which means it takes some time and practice to learn to use git.

 ![git workflow from git about page](https://i.imgur.com/MXiZRI0.png)

 ### New Git Commands
-To be able to use branches, we will have to learn some new git commands
+To use branches, we will learn some new `git` commands

 | git | Argument | Flag(s)/Additional arguments | Description |
 |:---:|:-----------:|:-------:|:-----------:|